 - 1. In the IRD main window, click the Interaction Design shortcut bar. - 2.
 Click the Business Processes icon.
-Existing business processes display in the list pane (see Figure 11 on page 33).
-The name of each business process describes its functionality (see "Interaction Workflow Samples Functionality" on page 274 for names). - 3.
+Existing business processes display in the list pane (see Figure 11 on page 31).
+The name of each business process describes its functionality (see "Interaction Workflow Samples Functionality" on page 282 for names). - 3.
 To view/edit an existing business process, double-click it.
 The business process opens in the Interaction Design window. - 4.
-Expand the Strategies and Subroutines folders to view their names and icons in the left pane (see Figure 101).
+Expand the Strategies and Subroutines folders to view their names and icons in the left pane (see Figure 103 on page 280).